 Advertisers get charged each time a video plays for at least 3 seconds, making this method best for videos that can quickly grab viewer attention and communicate a core message.

 Videos that require longer viewing time may be better served by other advertising methods.
-Average pricing ranges from 1 cent to 15 cents per video depending on the industry, according to third-party reports.
+The average pricing ranges from 1 cent to 15 cents per video depending on the industry, according to third-party reports.

 Facebook uses an algorithm to set the price of ad campaigns.
 A number of variables can impact the cost of your ad.
 These include: